Breezwell/breezwell.github.io/README.md

 ## About the Author

-**Bro — Semantic Architect & Clarity‑Systems Designer**
+**Brian Fabrizio — Senior IT Business Systems Analsyt & Semantic Architect**
-Creator of the Vetted Insight ecosystem and architect of semantic tooling designed to empower veterans and modernize analytical work in technical environments.
+Creator of the emerging Semantic Analysis Arsenal framework and architect of semantic tooling designed to modernize analytical work in technical environments.

 ---